argoproj/argo-cd/docs/proposals/004-scalability-benchmarking.md

 * Automatically set up supporting tooling for capturing metrics (grafana, prometheus)
 * Use a local Gittea in cluster to support many repos used in testing, and avoid performance variance by depending on the performance of a external git SaaS (ie GitHub)
 * Simulate the cluster and nodes using vcluster or kwok, in addition of using a cloud provider with a real cluster fleet.
+    * The simulated clusters and nodes are intended to make the testing accessible, but ultimately the infrastructure should be easily changed to test more realistic scenarios.
+Once the benchmarking tooling is functional, we can determine if the simulated components skew the results.

+Once we have the benchmarking tooling, we can determine if the simulated components skew the results compared to the real world.
 ### Security Considerations
 There is no intention to change the security model of Argo CD and therefore this project has no direct security considerations.